Custom Sword Maker is a skilled, all-around craftsman (blacksmith, woodworker, leatherworker) who makes swords and other types of weapons.

 Allenson Armory (US)

-Allenson Armory offers a small workshop for one student, at once.
+Allenson Armory offers a small workshop for one student.
 They offer a few classes such as Apprentice Bladesmithing, Knifemaking, Pattern Welding, etc. These classes are suitable for beginners and more experienced students who want to become a custom sword maker.

 Find more information here.

 Royal Oak Armoury offers a lot of exciting classes, ranging from learning to build your own Viking helmet, to creating your own pendant.
 They accept 4-5 students per class and students can be beginners without any previous experience.